 - Osteoarthritis.
 Taking collagen peptides by mouth may slightly relieve pain and improve joint function in people with kneeosteoarthritis.
 It may take about 3-5 months of daily treatment before benefit is seen.

 - Athletic performance.
 Early research shows that taking collagen peptides during intense training might help recreational athletes run longer when compared to the intense training alone.

 - Eczema (atopic dermatitis).
 Early research shows that taking collagen peptides for 12 weeks might improve symptoms and severity of eczema.
 But not all collagen peptides seem to help.

 - Brittle nails.
-Early research shows that taking collagen type I peptides might improve brittle nails.
-It seems to increase nail growth and reduce broken nails compared to baseline.
+Early research shows that taking collagen peptides might improve brittle nails.
+It may increase nail growth and reduce broken nails.

 - Diabetes.
 Early research shows that taking collagen peptides from fish might reduce blood sugar in people with diabetes.